-Replacing the roof on your home is a big investment, it is one of the largest exterior focal points of your home!
+Replacing the roof on your home is a significant investment, and it is one of the most prominent exterior focal points of your home!
 As a local Charlotte roofing contractor, one of our most frequently asked questions is how to pick a shingle color, so we’ve put together a complete guide to help you choose the right shingle color for your home!

 Choosing the best color shingle for your home can boost your home’s curb appeal.
 The shingle color that you choose should blend consistently with the other exterior elements of your home, such as the shutters or trim.
 Shingle manufacturers have come a long way with their shingle color lines – like these shingle colors from Owens Corning – so there are plenty of options that can blend well and still reflect your personality!

 Owens Corning, a recognized leader in shingle manufacturing, developed a great shingle color visualizer tool that can show you a preview of what your home will look like with its different shingle colors.
-You can upload a photo of your home or choose from photos that are similar to your style of home to see how the shingles you pick can transform your entire exterior.
+You can upload a photo of your home or choose from images similar to your style of home to see how the shingles you pick can transform your entire exterior.

 Choosing a Shingle Color

 There are a few items to consider if you’re in the process of getting a new roof and picking a shingle color.
 We’ve put together some of the most important aspects of choosing shingles below.

 - Climate/Outside Effects: It is essential to understand the environment of where you live because the shingle color you pick can affect your heating and cooling costs.
 Check with your local roofing contractor what energy-efficient shingles are available in your area.